Improve Patient Care with Clinical Documentation

 Characteristics of High-Quality Clinical Documentation

-3. Legibility: Whether handwritten or digital, documentation must be accessible.
+- Legibility: Whether handwritten or digital, documentation must be readable.

-4. Completeness: Capture every detail for a holistic view of the patient’s journey.
+- Completeness: Capture every relevant detail for a full picture of the patient's status.

-5. Reliability: Maintain the integrity of the data through consistent processes.
+- Reliability: Maintain data integrity through consistent processes.